A recently discovered function of the autonomic nervous system

 If researchers cannot activate a healing function, they will never know that such a response is possible.
 The SNS pain discharge mechanism is a recent discovery because the method that elicits pain discharge is a recent development.
 The Arneson Method of Guided Relaxation provides exactly the conditions needed for pain discharge plus a range of other responses.
 Logically, for any medical problem, there must be a best possible remedy—the one that comes closest to providing ideal conditions for the target healing function.
 The Arneson Method is likely the best method available to the human body, specifically for injury-related chronic pain, because 1) the root of the problem has been identified, 2) the specialized healing function that fixes the problem has been identified, and 3) the only known method that activates that healing function has been refined over three decades.

-Pain discharge is the holy grail of injury and degeneration-related pain medicine, for multiple epidemics, but it’s usable only if one possesses a method for activation.
-It’s quite possible that an electronic device could be developed, similar to a TENS unit, that reliably triggers pain discharge for permanent symptom relief.
+Pain discharge is the holy grail of injury and degeneration-related pain medicine, for multiple epidemics, but it’s usable only if one possesses a method of activation.
+It’s quite possible that two electronic devices could be developed, one similar to a TENS unit, that provide conditions necessary for pain discharge.
 Naturally, the company that produces such a device would be immensely profitable.
-However, before the device can be engineered, pain discharge needs to be formally verified and exhaustively researched in the upcoming clinical trials, using the only known method of activation.
-Candidates may receive pain discharge therapy at PPI before the project begins, or wait for no-charge participation in the study.
-However, the initial project may be located outside the USA.
+However, before the device can be engineered, pain discharge needs to be formally verified and exhaustively researched in clinical trials, using the only known method of activation.
+My search continues for a research team and facility willing to undertake such a controversial study.

 It's important to note that pain researchers in neurology—study of the nervous system—are not yet aware of the SNS pain discharge mechanism.
 They cannot know that it exists until they 1) acknowledge the emotional-biological mechanics of trauma resolution and 2) observe the method that activates the mechanism.
 To date—of the thousand researchers contacted by name in a dozen countries in the last five years—not one of them has requested a free demonstration.
-(The most promising response came from the managers of two clinical trials units in Scotland.)
 I suspect that part of the resistance stems from the widespread, incorrect assumption that a localized stress response cannot exist (and cause pain) in the absence of tissue damage.
 In other words, there’s no such thing as a nervous system memory of trauma.
 Hence, neurologists study the brain to account for injury-related chronic pain, which may persist indefinitely after the injury damage heals.
 Fortunately, the actual problem is not nearly as complicated as neurologists believe.
 Pain discharge therapy proves absolutely that chronic stress response can be localized, with or without tissue damage, and that the body is naturally equipped to eliminate it for complete symptom resolution.
 Pain discharge is literally the final stage of healing an injury.